2006–07 FC Basel season: Overview

 Christian Gross was head coach for the eighth successive season.
 Ahead of the new season Basel made a number of transfers.
 The most notable was the replacement of Swiss international goalkeeper Pascal Zuberbühler, who transferred to West Bromwich Albion, with the Argentinian international Franco Costanzo who came from Deportivo Alavés.
 Delron Buckley was signed on loan from Borussia Dortmund.
 Cristiano dos Santos Rodrigues was signed in from Roda JC and Franz Burgmeier was signed in from FC Aarau.

 Other players who transferred out were Matias Emilio Delgado who went to Beşiktaş Istanbul.
 Djamel Mesbah and Samuele Preisig both moved onto FC Aarau and both on a free transfer.
 Zdravko Kuzmanović left the club during the winter break for Fiorentina.
 Mikhail Kavelashvili also left the club in the winter break and retired from his active football career.

 FCB started the season with various warm-up matches.
-These included teams from the Swiss lower league as well as teams from France, Croatia and the Ukraine.
+These included teams from the Swiss lower league as well as teams from France, Croatia and Ukraine.
 The FC Basel had set three aims for the 2006–07 season, these were to win back the league and cup titles and thirdly to stay in the UEFA Cup over the winter break.